axel-stage/etl-fin-api/README.md

 # ETL Data Pipeline for Finance Data
 ## Overview
-The project goal is to build a data pipeline that extracts, transform and loads real-world finance data on a daily basis from a RESTful API from [Alpha Vantage](https://www.alphavantage.co/) into a relational database.
+The objective of this project is to implement a robust ETL data pipeline based on Python that programmatically extracts financial data from the [Alpha Vantage](https://www.alphavantage.co/) RESTful API, performs necessary validation and loads the processed data into the staging area (bronze layer) of a relational database.
 ## Table of Contents
 1. [Features](#features)
 1. [High Level Architecture](#high-level-architecture)